lukiasz/lukiasz.github.io-hugo/content/post/way-to-master-post-mortem.md

 The question then was - what should be next stage and how to proceed?

-{{< video mp4="/img/wtm/wtm_popcorn.mp4" title="We even released our own version of popcorn time :smile:">}}
+{{< video mp4="/img/wtm-1/wtm_popcorn.mp4" title="We even released our own version of popcorn time :smile:">}}

 ## Trying to get attention

 We've won a local startup competition (Dig Up Start Up in Katowice) and tried interest few VCs in Poland.
 Unfortunately, without a success.
-People were interested rather in fast return than in building a global service that will change the way of people are learning languages mostly because the road was not clear to them and also because road was not clear for us.
+People were interested rather in fast return than in building a global service that will change the way of people are learning languages.
+Mostly because the road was not clear to them and also because road was not clear for us.
 There are huge number of smaller and bigger flashcards-online applications and once you say *flashcard* and *learning*, people seem to recollect memories of all of these websites and apps and try to think like: *ok, that's something like this plus something extra*.
 It was hard to convince people we've met that having few thousands of free subscriptions actually proves anything valuable for them.
 Also, it looked like a lot of registered people were just testing our system using it few times and then never going back again.
-There was no money inside of Way To Master at this stage.
+There was no sign of money inside of Way To Master at this stage.
 We needed to push it to next level.
 At this time we still received a number of new subscriptions but it started becoming obvious that we need to focus on broader group rather than only Poles trying to learn English.
-Also, relying on subtitles for movies coming from not 100% legal sources wasn't the best predictor when it comes to monetizing application.
+Also, relying on subtitles for movies coming from not 100% legal sources wasn't obviously the best predictor when it comes to monetizing application :smile:.

 ## End of project